Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 You summon an incredible wind which throws creatures around uncontrollably, sending them tumbling across the battlefield.
 When you cast this miracle, select a tile within range.
-For the duration of this effect, a fierce wind blows in a 15 foot wide line between that tile and your original location.
+For the duration of this effect, a fierce wind blows in a 3 tile wide line between that tile and your original location.
 You choose which direction along the line the wind blows when you first cast this miracle.
 Whenever a creature starts their turn in this wind or enters it for the first time on their turn, make a Prowess attack against them.
 If you hit, they are knocked prone and pushed 6 tiles in the direction of the wind.
 If you miss, they are pushed 3 tiles instead.

 ### Portent of the Four Winds